-Course Title Arts in Education
+Course Title Arts in Education Catalog Number 110

 Students are introduced to media, lesson planning, and ways of integrating the artsinto planning academic and multicultural curricula for K-12 classrooms.
-Theimportance and role of the arts in school curriculum are stressed throughdemonstrations, lectures, visuals and discussion.
-Creative and critical thinking skills are enhanced through hands-on projects, technology-based including Tang poems, Yuan plays, and the modern novel.
-Thematic and stylistic variety of the various genres will be explored.
-Knowledge of the Chinese language is not required.
+Theimportance and role of the arts in school curriculum are stressed through demonstrations, lectures, visuals and discussion.
+Creative and critical thinking skills are enhanced through hands-on projects, technology-based activities, and reflective writing.
+This course requires 15 hours of classroom observation in a NYC public school for education students or 4 classroom video-based observation reports for non-education major students.CUNY Pathways: Flexible Core-Creative Expression